inayatkh/ucwinRoadCaffeMobileNet-SSDdetections/README.md

 <pre class="brush: bash; title: ; notranslate" title="">

 ; settings-config.ini
-; This file must be edited by setting various paths accodingly [DEFAULT] dataset_name = ucwinRoadData ; name of your dataset data_root_dir = /home/inayat/new_retraining_mobilenet/MyDataset ; path to the root folder of your dataset
+; This file must be edited for setting various paths accoding your own system paths [DEFAULT] dataset_name = ucwinRoadData ; name of your dataset data_root_dir = /home/inayat/new_retraining_mobilenet/MyDataset ; path to the root folder of your dataset